Vadim-ATL/E-Library-FullStack-Project-React-Spring-Boot-/README.md

 ### **BookController.java**
 The BookController class is a REST controller responsible for handling HTTP requests related to books.
-It allows requests from a specific origin (http://localhost:3000), which is typically the address of your React application.

 ### **Endpoints:**
 * GET /api/v1/book: Returns a list of all books in the library.